 - (a) Site: The wetland is divided into four impoundments with water control capabilities built into each major cell.
 Individual impoundments can be drawn down or reflooded to required levels in order to effect management objectives.
 The primary management objectives are to increase populations of waterfowl and other wetland wildlife through the provision of quality breeding habitat and to provide an outdoor educational experience for Manitoba residents.
 Uplands are managed as lure crops to control waterfowl depredation and as upland nesting cover for dabbling ducks and other ground nesting birds.
-Tallgrass Prairie remnants are maintained in this wildlife management area also. - (b) Surrounding Area: Agricultural uses and grazing dominate surrounding properties.
+Tallgrass Prairie remnants are maintained as part of the upland component. - (b) Surrounding Area: Agricultural crop production and grazing dominate surrounding properties.